Ytaki2134/gtech1-b20-snake/README.md

 The font used in this game is named "Courgette".

-Game made by Dorian and Thomas Jaffé.
+Game made by Dorian Gehant and Thomas Jaffé.